 So: If you put one-third of your roll on the line in each of the first three SnGs you'll have gone broke before having the chance to string some wins together.

 Depending on the type of SnG you're playing, winning one-third may be absolutely impossible.
 Even for the best player playing a deep-stack six-handed single table, winning one-third consistently would be an impressive figure.

 That same player would have no chance at keeping the ratio when playing turbo 45-man SNGs.

 Even if you have an impressive single-table SnG win ratio, it's not required to maintain this ratio when moving up to a 45-man SnG.

 |Nine-handed single table||$20||$90|

-It's much more appealing to give yourself the ability to turn a profit with winning, rather than only returning to even.
+It's much more appealing to have a chance to turn a profit with winning rather than only returning to even.
 If you make the mistake of playing a second $20, losing that will put you into an even worse situation.

 Before you buy in to a site and start playing, decide how much of an investment you're going to make for a roll and what limits best suit that roll.
 After you make your plan, write it down.

 Somehow writing it down will make it feel more real, and help keep you from wanting to go for the quick big money on a whim.